Boxing career of Muhammad Ali: Later career

 Following the Manila bout, Ali fought Jean-Pierre Coopman, Jimmy Young, and Richard Dunn, winning the last by knockout.

 On June 1, 1976, Ali removed his shirt and jacket and confronted professional wrestler Gorilla Monsoon in the ring after his match at a World Wide Wrestling Federation show in Philadelphia Arena.
 After dodging a few punches, Monsoon put Ali in an airplane spin and dumped him to the mat.
 Ali stumbled to the corner, where his associate Butch Lewis convinced him to walk away.

-On June 26, 1976, Ali participated in an exhibition bout in Tokyo against Japanese professional wrestler and martial artist Antonio Inoki.
-Ali was only able to land two jabs while Inoki's kicks caused two blood clots and an infection that almost resulted in Ali's leg being amputated.
-The match was not scripted and ultimately declared a draw.
-After Ali's death, The New York Times declared it his least memorable fight.
-Most boxing commentators at the time viewed the fight negatively and hoped it would be forgotten as some considered it a "15-round farce."
-Today it is considered by some to be one of Ali's most influential fights and CBS Sports said the attention the mixed-style bout received "foretold the arrival of standardized MMA years later."
+Later that month, Ali participated in an exhibition bout in Tokyo against Japanese professional wrestler and martial artist Antonio Inoki.

 Ali fought Ken Norton for the third time in September 1976.
 The bout, which was held at Yankee Stadium, resulted in Ali winning a heavily contested decision that was loudly booed by the audience.
 Afterwards, he announced he was retiring from boxing to practice his faith, having converted to Sunni Islam after falling out with the Nation of Islam the previous year.

 After returning to box in two exhibition bouts in April 1977 against a then 18-year-old Michael Dokes and journeyman Jody Ballard, Ali successfully defended his title for the 9th time against Alfredo Evangelista in May.
 Ali fought again in September 1977, struggling in a 10th title defence against hard-hitting contender Earnie Shavers.
 Ali was hurt in the second round but ultimately won the fight by another unanimous decision.
 The bout caused his long-time doctor Ferdie Pacheco to quit after he was rebuffed for telling Ali he should retire.
 Pacheco was quoted as saying, "the New York State Athletic Commission gave me a report that showed Ali's kidneys were falling apart.
 I wrote to Angelo Dundee, Ali's trainer, his wife and Ali himself.
 I got nothing back in response.
 That's when I decided enough is enough."

 In February 1978, Ali faced Leon Spinks at the Hilton Hotel in Las Vegas.
 At the time, Spinks had only seven professional fights to his credit, and had recently fought a draw with journeyman Scott LeDoux.
 Ali sparred less than two dozen rounds in preparation for the fight, and was out of shape.
 He lost the title by split decision.
 Ali sought to regain his title however, and a rematch was scheduled for the fall of 1978.